jaab30/task-planner/README.md

 # Simple and professional Todo List

 This web application is a simple but very professional looking Todo List.
 Fully CRUD using NodeJs, Express, Handlebars and Sequelized (MySQL).
 Use MVC model folder structure.
-Simply enter your database crdentials on the ".env" fiel and it is ready to use.
+Simply enter your database credentials on the ".env" file and it is ready to use.

 **Web Tools:** HTML5, CSS3, Bootstrap, Javascript, Jquery, NodeJS, Express, Handlebars, MySQL with Sequelize.